MAURITANIA (Oct 16-22, 2022)

 The town is divided in two parts by a wadi.
 On one side lies the old town, and on the other the new town.
 This is the third reincarnation of the old town – the previous two were abandoned as they were buried under the sand.

 Other notable buildings in the town include the former French Foreign Legion fortress; and a tall water tower.
-But among these, the most important are the famous libraries, giving the town the name “The City of Libraries”.
-The old quarter has five important manuscript libraries of scientific and Quranic texts, with many dating from the later Middle Ages.
+But among these, the most important is the famous libraries, giving the town the name “The City of Libraries”.
+The Old Quarter has five important manuscript libraries of scientific and Quranic texts, with many dating from the later Middle Ages.

 We entered possibly the largest of the libraries and were shown several ancient books carefully stored in small boxes on the shelves.

-The dunes are best seen by camel, but I have ridden camels before and wanted to avoid that experience.
+The dunes are best seen by camels, but I have ridden camels before and wanted to avoid that experience.

 Eye of Sahara (Richat Structure) is a highly symmetrical, circular, and deeply eroded geologic dome in the Adrar about 60 km from Ouadane.
 Accessed only by desert tracks, it can only be entered through one gap in the rings.
 It is 40 kilometres (25 mi) in diameter, exposing sedimentary rock in layers that appear as concentric rings.
 Igneous rock is exposed inside as spectacular rhyolites and gabbros that form two concentric ring dikes and a central megabreccia.
 A kimberlitic plug in the northern part is dated to around 99 million years old.